gmatesunny/watchcat/README.md

-# Watchcat: Yet Another Watchdog Library
+# Watchcat: Yet Another Timer Library
 An open-source thread-safe C++11 timer exposing APIs in C++, Python2 and Java programming language.
 It provides a simple to use and easy to understand interface.
 This project does not depends on any third-party library and uses modern C++.

 ![Class UML](docs/img/banner.jpg)